 The palace is open to the public for guided tours.
 Purchase tickets at the barracks just outside the palace.
 Then, enjoy a brief history including the overthrow of the last Hawaiian monarchy.
 And learn more about the different pieces and furnishings throughout the first and second levels.

 Downtown Honolulu also has a number of museums worth browsing around in.

 Bishop Museum has different exhibits and photos teaching you more about the culture here in Hawaii and throughout the rest of the Pacific.
 Hawaii State Art Museum houses works of different Hawaiian artists.
 Honolulu Museum of Art has an exceptionally large collection of artwork from different cultures around the world.
 And the Hawaii Mission Houses explores the life and times of the first missionaries who settled in Hawaii.

 If you plan your trip just right, you might be able to visit some of these museums for free.
 Bishop Museum offers free admission on or around Bernice Pauahi Bishop’s birthday on December 19th.
 Hawaii State Art Museum is always free.
-Honolulu Museum of Art offers free admission on the first Wednesday of each month, but double-check this with the museum as dates can always change.
-And the Mission Houses offers free entry on Open House, which is September 30th this year.
+Honolulu Museum of Art offers free admission on the first Wednesday of each month [PLEASE NOTE that this is now only for Hawaii residents with valid ID], but double-check this with the museum as dates can always change.
+And the Mission Houses offers free entry on Open House, which is

 Image by: antonk.com